Hyperdocumentation: origin and evolution of a concept

 Today, this need to obtain institutional recognition can be observed in other environments such as online communities.
 The quality of one’s commitment and the reality of one’s skills are challenged; evidence is required.
 It is not always sufficient: Chang describes how resilient the hostility against undocumented people is in the United States of America, despite their best efforts, including naturalization.
 Merit must be proved by obtaining other documents, in her case diplomas from prestigious universities.
 Her mutation from undocumented to hyperdocumented is a form of strategy:

 Here, hyperdocumentation can be seen as a step towards a goal: the ability to produce documents (identity card, diplomas) leads to actually using the skills and qualities that they validate.
 The hyperdocumented individual, who initially sought the ability to cope with one-off situations, now aims to become permanently “augmented”, reaching the point where it is no longer necessary to provide documents as the acts themselves become proof.
-This process can take a heavy toll: the transformation between undocumented and hyperdocumented, ritualistic in its nature, leads Chang to later describe hyperdocumentation as a “burden” (Chang, 2017).
+This process can take a heavy toll: the transformation between undocumented and hyperdocumented, ritualistic in its nature, leads Chang to later describe hyperdocumentation as a “burden”.Chang, The struggles of identity, education, and agency in the lives of undocumented students, 2017.

 This draws our attention to a major issue that underlines the work of Chang in particular: the absence of a social contract.
 Hyperdocumentality corresponds to the construction of social reality through hyperdocumentation but in a deeply uneven fashion, possibly more so than through documentation.
 There is utopia in Otlet’s anticipations and there are often warnings of dystopia in critical analysis of technology; so far, hyperdocumentality seems to thread the needle.